as identity / narrative /

 distinguishing physical markers including the color code, dress codes, speech differences, etc.

-socioeconomic or class behaviors or values that the dominant culture regards as distasteful or counter-productive but which may be affirming to minority identity if only as resistance or not selling out to the culture that has historically oppressed and despised you.
+socioeconomic or class behaviors or values that the dominant culture regards as distasteful or counter-productive but which may affirm minority identity if only as resistance or not selling out to the culture that has historically oppressed and despised you.

 These three aspects are explained & detailed further down, but for American Minority Literature & American Immigrant Literature, the following table provides ready prompts for its objective & presentation requirements for identifying minority identity or voice.
 (Students may choose any prompts from any column.)